paulsohn/paulsohn.github.io/_posts/Architecture/CSAPP/2022-11-10-CSAPP-lab4-archlab.md

 # Arch Lab

-A lab assignments using Y86-64 [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture), an educational-purpose simplified version of modern x86-64 architecture.
+A lab assignment using Y86-64 [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture), an educational-purpose simplified version of modern x86-64 architecture.

 The lab consists of three parts:
 - A. Write a Y86-64 assembly program to perform sum over linked list(both iterative and recursive), and copying memory.